 Coastal Carolina Community College maintains an open door admissions policy for all applicants.
-The College serves students regardless of race, color, national origin, sex, sex stereotypes, sex characteristics sexual orientation, gender, gender identity, gender expression, pregnancy or other related conditions, disability, age, religion, veteran status, or any other characteristic or status protected by applicable local, state, or federal law in admission, treatment, or access to, or employment in, its programs and activities.
+The College serves students regardless of race, color, national origin, sex, sexual orientation, gender, gender identity, gender expression, pregnancy, disability, age, religion, veteran status, or any other characteristic or status protected by applicable local, state, or federal law in admission, treatment, or access to, or employment in, its programs and activities.